pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 The [procedure](https://maas.io/docs/how-to-create-custom-images#heading--custom-windows-images) for creating custom Windows OS images has been thoroughly updated and verified.

+Specifically, MIB now supports a much wider range of Windows images.
+Previously, only 2012 and 2106 Windows versions were supported with MIB.
+Now the list is much longer, bringing deployable MAAS versions up to date with the current Windows releases:

+ - win2008r2
+ - win2008hvr2
+ - win2012
+ - win2012hv
+ - win2012r2
+ - win2012hvr2
+ - win2016
+ - win2016-core
+ - win2016hv
+ - win2016dc
+ - win2016dc-core
+ - win2019
+ - win2019-core
+ - win2019dc
+ - win2019dc-core
+ - win10ent
+ - win10ent-eval
+ - win2022
+ - win2022-core

+There are also special instructions for using both UEFI and BIOS bootloaders, as well as instructions for using LXD containers with custom-built Windows images.

+Finally, MIB has been extended to accept a much wider range of options for windows builds.
+Some of the new Windows-specific options include:

+ - --windows-iso: path to the Windows ISO image.
+ - --windows-edition: identifier for the Windows edition/option being installed (see above).
+ - --windows-license-key: Windows license key (required with non-evaluation editions)
+ - --windows-language: Windows installation language (default: en-US)
+ - --windows-updates: download and install Windows Updates (requires internet access; might require a larger --disk-size option)
+ - --windows-drivers: path to directory with Windows drivers to be installed (requires internet access; uses the Windows Driver Kit, by default)
+ - --driver-store: combined with --windows-drivers, uses the Windows Driver Store to install drivers early into Windows Setup and image (does not require internet access; does not use the Windows Driver Kit).

+Some news Windows-specific platform options include:

+ - --uefi: use UEFI partition layout and firmware
+ - --virtio: use paravirtualized VirtIO SCSI and VirtIO NET devices (instead of emulated devices) for installation (requires --windows-drivers)
+ - --disk-size: specify the (virtual) disk size for Windows setup (must be larger for --windows-updates; increases deployment/copy-to-disk time, and is expanded to physical disk size during deployment)

+This update should make it much simpler to use custom-built Windows images with MAAS.

 <!--
 <a href="#heading--openapi-support"><h2 id="heading--openapi-support">Shifting the MAAS API documentation to OpenAPI standards</h2></a>